wishful-lizzard/coping-strategies/how-to-contribute.md

 Describe the problem and the strategy in short sentences and with simple words.
 To keep it reasonably short, this list contains only the strategies, no additional resources.

 # How to write it
-This list is written in [Markdown](https://www.markdownguide.org/basic-syntax/).
+This list is written in Markdown.
+Here's an explanation of [Markdown's syntax](https://www.markdownguide.org/basic-syntax/).